keebs-weeb/overclocked/v0.2/Rules.md

 #### Breakdown - Bosses
 ```
 - All Bosses Base Damage Increased by 1
+- All Bosses have -2 To Max Level (Because Player Will Only Ever Be Level 4)
 ```
 #### Breakdown - Monsters
 ```
 - All Monsters Base Damage Increased by 1
+- All Monsters have -2 To Max Level (Because Player Will Only Ever Be Level 4)
 ```

 #### Characters: